Beatrice Wallin: College career

+Wallin played in the 2021 Arnold Palmer Cup with a 3–1 individual record.

 Professional career

 Wallin finished the eight-round 2021 LPGA Tour Q-Series tied at 60th, five shots short of a full LPGA card, but with Epson Tour status.
 She waited until after her graduation at the end of the 2022 spring semester to turn professional.

+In 2023, Wallin made eight cuts in 19 events, recorded a season-best of tied 6th at the Hartford HealthCare Women's Championship, and finished 55th in the rankings.
+In 2024, she made 11 cuts in 17 starts and finished 67th in the rankings.